1001-digital/observations/README.md

 )
 ```

 The `collection` and `tokenId` are indexed, so you can efficiently filter observations for a specific artifact.
 The `observer` is also indexed, so you can query all observations left by a given address.
-Each observation gets a sequential `id` scoped to the artifact. `parent` references an existing observation for threading (0 = top-level). `update=true` signals an edit or deletion (empty note = deletion).
+Each observation gets a sequential `id` scoped to the artifact.

+### Edits and Deletions

+Observations can be edited or deleted by their original author by submitting a new observation with `parent` set to the target observation's `id` and `update=true`.

+- **Edit**: `observe(collection, tokenId, parent=targetId, update=true, "new note", ...)` — replaces the content of the target observation.
+- **Delete**: `observe(collection, tokenId, parent=targetId, update=true, "", ...)` — an empty note signals deletion.

+Only the original observer of the target observation may edit or delete it.
+The update event is always recorded as its own observation (preserving full event history), but indexers should apply the update to the parent and exclude the update record from display. `parent=0` with `update=false` is a regular top-level observation.

 ### State